Japan’s space agency says it hopes to forge a profitable launch business with its new H3 rocket

 The H3 rocket’s first and second stages were shown to the media before their planned shipment later this week to the Tanegashima Space Center in southwestern Japan for final assembly with the main engines and a fairing.
 When combined, the rocket will be 57 meters (187 feet) long.

-The H3 is designed to carry larger payloads than the H-2A at about half its launch cost, or about 50 billion yen ($330 million), to be globally competitive.
+The H3 is designed to carry larger payloads than the H-2A at about half its launch cost, or about 5 billion yen ($33 million at the current exchange rate of $1 to about 150 Japanese yen), to be globally competitive.

 That, however, is still considered expensive, and MHI officials say they hope to achieve better price competitiveness after about a dozen launches.

-Note: This story has corrected the H3 launch cost to 5 billion yen from 50 billion and the dollar conversion from $330 million to $33 million.